marziehbagherinia/Bitcoin_dev_toolkit/README.md

-# Working-With-Bitcoin-Blockchain
+# Bitcoin dev toolkit
+A comprehensive toolkit for Bitcoin development.
-This repository includes the codes related to the generation of Base56, Vanity and Segwit BTC addresses, performing all types of transactions in the BTC blockchain, and extracting blocks from the BTC blockchain.
+This repository provides code for generating Bitcoin addresses (Base56, Vanity, SegWit), performing a variety of Bitcoin transactions, and extracting block data from the Bitcoin blockchain.

-Part#01: This folder contains the codes related to the generation of base56, vanity, and segwit addresses. <br />
+📁 Folder Breakdown:
+Part#01 – Address Generation:
+Code for generating Bitcoin addresses, including Base56, Vanity, and SegWit formats.

+Part#02 – Transactions:
-Part#02: This folder contains the codes related to doing all kinds of Bitcoin transactions in the blockchain. <br />
+Scripts for creating and executing various types of Bitcoin transactions on the blockchain.

+Part#03 – Block Extraction:
-Part#03: This folder contains codes related to extracting blocks from the Bitcoin blockchain. <br />
+Tools for extracting and analyzing blocks from the Bitcoin blockchain.